Quicksilver151/SalatMV/README.md

 - [ ] Add notification editing

+- [ ] Notification support for windows & mac

 - [ ] Add notification missed message

-- [ ] Change edit mode to be more usable
+- [x] Change edit mode to be more usable

 - [x] More visual feedback for --current flag